HARSHITHA-SC23/InterviewPreparation/problem-solving/datastructures-algorithms/Array.md

     - But in timed map data structure, It has an additional feature of associating a time limit with each key-value pair.
     - Once the time limit for key-value pair is exceeded it can be treated has a invalid and can be removed from the timed map.
     - Timed map is useful for implementing caching or managing data that needs to be refreshed periodically.
+14. What is prefix sum technique in array?
+    - Prefix sum is also know as cummulative sum
+    - It is a technique used to calculate the sum of elements in a subarray of an array.
+    - Prefixsum is commonly used in scenarios where we need to calculate sums of sun=barrays or ranges of elements repeatedly, such as finding the sum of elements in a given range,or counting the number of subarrays with a specific sum.

 ## Coding Problems